andaze/WebCorporate/content/solution/database/index.en.md

 ## Effects of Introduction

-* ・Data can be stored in a format optimized for the application.
+* Data can be stored in a format optimized for the application.
-* ・Store data without defining data types
+* Store data without defining data types
-* ・Easily increase performance by adding more servers.
+* Easily increase performance by adding more servers.

 ## Suggested Industries

-* ・Gaming
+* Gaming
-* ・Distribution
+* Distribution
-* ・Telecommunications
+* Telecommunications
-* ・Automotive
+* Automotive
-* ・Consumer electronics
+* Consumer electronics
-* ・Financial Services
+* Financial Services